 – Jimmie Tucker

-Mario’s design experience includes neighborhood planning and streetscapes development; residential design including private, affordable and multi-family housing; institutional and mixed-use developments.
-He has experience in all phases of the design process as well as managing complex project teams and working closely with Contractors and Owners.
-He contributes these opportunities to STA’s mission to developing it's staff into well-rounded and experienced professionals.
-He is currently pursuing his professional licence and LEED AP BD+C.
+His design experience includes neighborhood planning and streetscapes development; institutional and mixed-use developments including schools, museums, medical and religious institutions, transportation hubs, and public open spaces.
+He has experience in all phases of the design process as well as in managing complex project teams and working closely with Owners, Contractors and Community Partners.
+His design work has been recognized and has won awards locally, regionally and nationally.

 "So...You worked for free to worsen a presentation for a meeting that won’t happen for a project that doesn’t exist?!
 Oh…You must be an ARCHITECT! "